storopoli/storopoli.github.io/content/posts/_index.md

 ---
 title: Blog
-summary: Random thoughts and ideas
+summary: Braindump of erratic thoughts and ideas.
-description: Random thoughts and ideas
+description: Braindump of erratic thoughts and ideas.
 ---